ranga4all1/temp-forecasting/README.md

 ```
 conda env export > environment.yml
 ```
-2. create a Docker container for your FastAPI service using a Dockerfile
+2. create a Docker container for your FastAPI service using a Dockerfile.
+This may take a while...
 ```
 docker build -t predict-fastapi .
 ```